Open Toe vs Closed Toe Compression Stockings: How to Choose?

 Size

-Compression socks are not a one size fits all.
+Compression socks are not “one size fits all.”
 Everyone is different, and we try our best to accommodate these wonderful differences.
 That is why we offer 6 different sizes for our compression socks including wide calf options for people with larger calves.

-Measuring your size is easy and will ensure that you get the most comfortable sock possible.
+Measuring your size is easy and will ensure that you get the most comfortable socks or stockings possible.
 For more guidance on size, make sure to visit our size guide and we will help you find your perfect compression sock!

 puppy dog compression socks